crashinvaders/gdx-basis-universal/README.md

 ## Native dependencies

-The project is using [Basis Universal C/C++ code](https://github.com/BinomialLLC/basis_universal) and [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) wrappers to connect to LibGDX cross-platform code. [basisu-wrapper](basisu-wrapper) module provides a pure Java (no dependencies) abstraction layer over the native libs.
+The project is using [Basis Universal C/C++ code](https://github.com/BinomialLLC/basis_universal) and [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) wrappers to connect to libGDX cross-platform code. [basisu-wrapper](basisu-wrapper) module provides a pure Java (no dependencies) abstraction layer over the native libs.

 Read more about the module and the native library building notes on [the module's page](basisu-wrapper).